ptibogxiv/doliconnect/includes/pdfjs/docs/contents/getting_started/index.md

 ## Trying the Viewer

 With the prebuilt or source version, open `web/viewer.html` in a browser and the test pdf should load.
 Note: the worker is not enabled for file:// urls, so use a server.
-If you're using the source build and have node, you can run `gulp server`.
+If you're using the source build and have node, you can run `npx gulp server`.

 ## More Information